 Plugins and Effects

-Choosing plugins can be a daunting task if you don't know what you're looking for.
-You can get very far with your mixes with just a few plugins that you understand well enough.
-You will find a lot of specialty plugins like Transient Shapers, Clippers and so on but the main staples are Dynamics processors like Compression and Limiters, Equalization, Modulation and Time-based effects like reverbs and delays.
-Many plugins come in the form of emulations of analog gear but there are also great plugins that are unique to the digital realm.
+Aside from studio equipment, choosing plugins for audio production is an important part of a home music studio set up.
+You can get very far with your mixes with a few plugins that you understand well enough.
+You will find a lot of specialty plugins like Transient Shapers, Clippers and so on.
+But the main staples are Dynamics processors like Compression and Limiters, Equalization, Modulation and Time-based effects like reverbs and delays.
+Many plugins come in the form of emulations of analog recording equipment but there are also great plugins that are unique to the digital realm.

 Some DAWs already have an extensive library of built-in plugins that you can use right away.
 These range from minimal like those found in Reaper to near-equivalent emulations of expensive hardware like those found on high-end Pro Tools/UAD rigs.